Statistical screening workspace

 Checking data version...

-The vote-share and down-ballot graphs calculate patterns from official WEC ward-level vote totals.
+The vote-share and down-ballot graphs calculate patterns from the selected state's loaded official local result rows.

 A flagged pattern means review further.
 It is not proof by itself and does not replace a ballot audit or records review.